Occupe-toi d'Amélie!

 Occupe-toi d'Amélie is a three-act farce by Georges Feydeau.
 It was first produced at the Théâtre des Nouveautés, Paris on 15 March 1908, and ran for 288 performances.
 After the author's death it was neglected until the 1940s, after which it has been frequently revived.
 The play was adapted into English in 1958 as Look After Lulu!.

 Background and first production

 Feydeau had been established as Paris's leading writer of farces – which he referred to as "vaudevilles" – since the early 1890s.
-In 1907 the play he wrote immediately before Occupe-toi d'Amélie, Un puce à l'oreille (A Flea in Her Ear), had been enthusiastically received by critics and public, but the expected long run was curtailed after 86 performances when one of the leading actors died suddenly.
+In 1907 the play he wrote immediately before Occupe-toi d'Amélie, La Puce à l'oreille (A Flea in Her Ear), had been enthusiastically received by critics and public, but the expected long run was curtailed after 86 performances when one of the leading actors died suddenly.
 Occupe-toi d'Amélie, like its predecessor, is a bedroom farce.
 It was first produced at the Théâtre des Nouveautés, Paris on 15 March 1908, and ran there for 288 performances.
 After the run at the Nouveautés the play was revived later in 1909 at the Théâtre Antoine, where it ran for 96 performances.